Tuesday, September 25, 2012

 Most of us are trying to get along on the board, smooth out relations, looking at the big picture, moving toward what would make the world a better place.
 We can miss the trouble spots, problems and details.

 The lone grumpy board member is a vital asset to the board.
 Listen to him.
 Take him sincerely.
-Make better decisions (but make
+Make better decisions (but make them) with his questions in mind.
+And don’t forget to tell him that he’s important, even when overruled or outvoted.

 And if you don’t have one such board member, go get one.